terminalcloud/apps/docs/gitlab.md

 ###Usage:
 This container has a GitLab instance auto-configurable and almost ready to use.

-Just start your container machine from this snapshot, provide the URL and the GitLab will be configured automatically.
+Just start your container machine from this snapshot, wait a few seconds for the program statup and then click over the link provided on the internal browser window.

-### Access:
+### Access Credentials:
-After the auto-configuration is finished (shouldn't take more than 1 minute) you the access URL will be provided directly on the terminal console.

-**Just copy and paste that URL in a new browser tab or window and start creating your GitLab repositories.**

 >Username: root
->Password: 5iveL!fe
+>Password: terminal

 For GitLab documentation please visit: http://doc.gitlab.com/ce/